Use these 8 objection handling tips next time you’re on a sales call

 Objection handling in sales is identifying the root cause(s) of customers’ concerns and navigating them to a solution that is agreeable to both you and them.
 Sometimes, it's taking them from a flat "NO" to "let me think about it", while other times it's having them say "I can work with that" when they originally said, "I'm not sure about it."

 Simply put, objection handling is peeling multiple layers of customer psychology and helping them see the value in your offer.
-Some of the common objections you might come across are — your prospect's take on your product features compared to a competitor, pricing, return on investment (ROI), whether your product is the right fit to what they are trying to achieve, etc.
+Some of the common sales objections you might come across are — your prospect's take on your product features compared to a competitor, pricing, return on investment (ROI), whether your product is the right fit to what they are trying to achieve, etc.

 Successful objection handling moves the deal negotiation to closure.
 Bad handling of objections will either end the negotiation halfway, ruffle your prospects, or result in a bad reputation.